WebAssembly/spec/proposals/old/Level-1.md

 corresponding exception.

 The values on top of the stack must correspond to the type associated with the exception.
-These values are popped of the stack and are used (along with the corresponding exception tag) to create the corresponding exception.
+These values are popped off the stack and are used (along with the corresponding exception tag) to create the corresponding exception.
 That exception is then thrown.